These guides are AI-generated educational summaries — not legal or medical advice.

 Describing only average-day symptoms rather than worst-day symptoms

-Why: VA rating criteria under M21-1 guidance direct veterans to report how the condition affects them on their worst days, not on a typical manageable day.
+VA rating criteria under M21-1 guidance direct veterans to report how the condition affects them on their worst days, not on a typical manageable day.
 Describing only good days systematically underrepresents the true disability.

-Do this instead: Explicitly tell the examiner: 'On my worst days, which occur [X times per month], the condition affects me as follows...'
+Instead: Explicitly tell the examiner: 'On my worst days, which occur [X times per month], the condition affects me as follows...'
 Then describe the full impact of a worst-day scenario in concrete, specific terms.

 Impact: Critical for 20%, 30%, and 40% ratings - determines whether incapacitating episodes are documented